 - It is easy to understand and is scoring too.

-- It is a pure social science and is popular with humanities students.
+- It is a social science and is popular with humanities students.
 Since it is easy to understand, even science background students can attempt it safely.

 - It helps with the essay paper since generally at least one essay is asked on social issues.
 It will also help in the interview round.
 Sociology also helps in the ethics paper.